 Because credit cards have fraud protection, credit cards can be a better choice than cash when traveling overseas.
 Using a debit card abroad can carry hefty exchange and ATM fees.
 And debit cards have fewer fraud protections compared to credit cards.

 Key Criteria for Credit Cards for International Travel

 Dozens of credit cards have travel perks, but there are a few particular benefits you want to look for in a credit card for international travel, including:

 - No foreign transaction fees

-Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
-As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
-Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.
+Remember that interest rates, fees and terms for credit cards, loans and other financial products change frequently.
+As such, the rates, fees and terms for credit cards, loans and other financial products cited in this article may have changed since the article was published.
+Please be sure to verify current rates, fees and terms with each credit card’s issuer, bank or other financial institution directly.

 Editorial disclosure: Reviews are as determined solely by Credit.com staff.
 Opinions expressed here are solely those of the reviewers and aren’t reviewed or approved by any advertiser.
 Information presented is accurate as of the date of the review, including information on card rates, rewards and fees.
 Check the issuer’s website for the most current information on each card listed.

 Some offers mentioned below may have expired and/or are no longer available on our site.
 You can view the current offers from our partners in our credit card marketplace.
 DISCLOSURE: Cards from our partners are mentioned below.